 "Thank you for your generous support from Delaplaine Foundation.
 Support from individuals such as yourself enables the Museum to continue expanding and providing activities that will help us to achieve our mission of telling the story of the men and women who provided care and healing during the Civil War to thousands of sick and wounded soldiers."

-George C. Wunderlich, Executive Director
+George C. Wunderlich, Former Executive Director

 National Museum of Civil War Medicine